The Ballad Of Dorothy Parker is the fourth track on the first disc of Prince’s ninth album Sign O’ The Times.

 Eric Leeds added a saxophone part to the song which was discarded.
 The song was also sent to Clare Fischer for his input and an elaborate horn arrangement was recorded, but Prince ended up not using it.

-The song's title seemingly refers to Dorothy Parker, an American writer and poet, born 1893, "best known for her wit, wisecracks, and sharp eye for 20th century urban foibles", but this was unintentional.
+The song’s title seemingly refers to Dorothy Parker, an American writer and poet, born 1893, "best known for her wit, wisecracks, and sharp eye for 20th century urban foibles", but this was unintentional.
 Prince wrote the song following a dream he had.
-He must have heard the name somewhere, but allegedly when asked at the time, it appeared he did not know about the writer Dorothy Parker.
+He must have heard the name somewhere, but allegedly when asked at the time, it appeared that he did not know about the writer Dorothy Parker.

 The song also references Joni Mitchell’s Help Me ("Help me, I think I’m falling in love again") from her 1974 album Court And Spark (also released as a single in 1974).

 In 2002, a live version was included as the seventh track on the live release One Nite Alone...
 The Aftershow: It Ain’t Over (titled only Dorothy Parker).
 The version with Eric Leeds overdub was released in September 2020 as the eighth track of Vault Tracks part 1, one of the discs with previously unreleased tracks included with the Sign O’ The Times Super Deluxe Edition.